Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Tragic Villain: He genuinely believed that a revolution using vibranium weapons was the best thing for his people.
 In the end, he was betrayed by the two people closest to him, which in turn pushed his son to a path of darkness.

 - Unwitting Instigator of Doom: Remember that cache of vibranium he helped Klaue steal?
 Ultron repurposed it for a doomsday weapon.
+The fallout led to the Sokovia Accords, and his brother was killed at the summit held to ratify the Accords.

 - Warrior Prince: Implied.
 He's the brother of the King of Wakanda and is a spy, suggesting he possesses a decent combat skill.